musesum/Par/README.md

 with the following features

-    modified Backus Naur Form (BNF) to define a named parse tree use optional  namespace { } brackets to restrict a sub-parse allow runtime recompile of syntax for NLP chat bots idiomatic to Swift syntax
+    modified Backus Naur Form (BNF) to define a named parse tree use optional namespace { } brackets to restrict a sub-parse allow runtime recompile of syntax for NLP chat bots somewhat idiomatic to Swift syntax

     graph based intermediate representation
         breaks graph loops when resolving namespace